The top 13 health & fitness apps of 2023 all have one thing

-As 2021 ends, the mHealth balance sheet looks healthier than ever.
-In what is a huge milestone, 2022 is expected to be the year that the sector makes over $100 billion for the first time.
-Ever-increasing numbers of downloads and consumer spending are the cause of an exciting growth period affecting the whole industry, from meditation platforms to sports & diet trackers, and even instructional exercise apps.
+As 2023 has begun, the mHealth balance sheet looks healthier than ever.
+In what is a huge milestone, the market size of the sector is anticipated to expand to USD 293.2 billion in 2030.
+Growing awareness among adults to use mobile health solutions and supportive government incentives for using digital healthcare is the cause of an exciting growth period affecting the whole industry, from meditation platforms to sports & diet trackers, and even instructional exercise apps.

 Certainly, it is enviable that these apps bring about healthier lifestyles for their users and make money doing it.
 To get the job done, and lead the market, the world’s top health & fitness apps utilize gamification.
 Put simply, these apps all implement a range of gamification features designed to motivate users & keep them engaged!

-#1 Fitbit and the leaderboard that encourages users to run harder
+#1 Fitbit uses social connection to motivate users to run harder

 Fitbit is a health & fitness app used with a wearable wrist device.
 The app tracks your daily steps, which buy your way up the leaderboard.
 Leaderboards are one of the most effective gamification examples because it creates a magnetic sense of social connection.
 Users find enjoyment and fulfillment when they can compete (or collaborate) with friends!

-Calorie counter MyFitnessPal makes a cool million dollars monthly, and it does so because the app is a master of motivation.
+Calorie counter MyFitnessPal has 200 million users, and it does so because the app is a master of motivation.
 On MyFitnessPal, users can set a goal for their calorie intake, and this target defines the graphs and visualizations they see.
 As a result, their graphs and progress trackers are personalized to their custom goals.

 #3 Calm uses personalized gamification features to reduce churn

-How did wellness app Calm achieve a 3x boost to user retention?
-Simple – by letting users set their own push notifications reminding them to meditate.
+How did the wellness app Calm achieve a 3x boost in user retention?
+Simple – by letting users set their push notifications to remind them to meditate.

 With Calm’s Daily Reminder feature, users receive a motivating message at a time of their choosing.
 By personalizing push notifications, Calm not only avoids frustrating new users with clutter but also helps facilitate habit formation.

-#4 WW incentivizes users to meet their goals with rewards
+#4 Weight Watchers incentivizes users to meet their goals with rewards

 When users on the WW app hit their goals, they get a ‘Win’.
 This is positive reinforcement at its most clear!
 Moreover, wins rack up points that elevate your standing in a tiered rewards system.
 With it, users are motivated to win to earn feel-good items such as gym memberships or free body products.